Open Access Scholarly Journal Collection

 What if I want print copies of my journal?

 New Prairie Press does not provide printing or mailing services.
 We suggest that you use a Print on Demand service for these materials.
 Rather than estimating how many copies of a particular item should be printed in a print run, a journal issue/book/proceeding/etc. is only printed upon request.
 This method eliminates problems including the burden of paying for unsold inventory or printing too few items.

 Print on Demand takes the guesswork out of printing.
 You simply prepare a single file (usually PDF), submit it to the Print on Demand publisher, and it is stored until an issue is ordered by a customer.
 It is only at this point that ink touches paper.
-You can find more information here.
+Email us at firstname.lastname@example.org for more information.

 What do you need to do to start the process?